The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 console.log(typeof age)
 ```

 Read the docs but don't go crazy, look for only what you need to get started.
 Focus on things like functions, required arguments vs helpful arguments, and return data.
+By the way that `sigint` bit is just to allow us to do ctrl+c to exit out of text intput.
+It's not required, but it's helpful.

 Once you feel confident about your answer to the primary question, move on!
 You can learn more as you go later.
 Always keep moving forward.